kstenerud/concise-encoding/ce-structure.md

 A typed array encodes an array of values of a fixed type and size.
 In a CBE document, the array elements will all be adjacent to each other, allowing large amounts of data to be easily copied between the stream and your internal structures.

-Fixed width types boolean, signed/unsigned integer (8-64 bit), binary float (16-64 bit), and UUID can be stored in typed arrays.
+Fixed width types such as boolean, signed/unsigned integer (8-64 bit), binary float (16-64 bit), and UUID can be stored in typed arrays.
 For other types, use a [list](#list).

-Array elements can be any of the representations allowed for the specified type and size.
+Array elements can be written using any of the representations allowed for the specified type and size.

 **Examples**: